Authored by the expert who managed and guided the team behind the Uruguay Property Pack

 Do I need a specific visa to buy property in Punta Del Este right now?

-No, you do not need a specific visa to buy property in Punta Del Este in January 2026, and you can complete a purchase while visiting as a tourist because property ownership is handled through the notary and registry system, not through immigration.
+You do not need a specific visa to buy property in Punta Del Este in June 2026, and buying as a tourist or non-resident is generally allowed.

 Does buying property help me get residency and citizenship in Punta Del Este in 2026?

-As of early 2026, buying property in Punta Del Este can support your residency application by demonstrating ties and financial solvency, but it is not an automatic "buy-to-get-a-visa" program and does not guarantee approval on its own.
+As of 2026, buying property in Punta Del Este can support a residency file, but it does not automatically give you residency, citizenship, or a passport.

 Can I legally rent out property on my visa in Punta Del Este right now?